Homemade Blueberry Waffles Without Eggs

-These fluffy and buttery waffles with big juicy fresh blueberries use organic ingredients for an indulgent breakfast you'll feel good about enjoying every bite of.
-These Organic Blueberry Waffles are the only waffle recipe you'll need!
+Fluffy and buttery waffles with big juicy blueberries use organic ingredients for an indulgent breakfast you'll feel good about enjoying every bite of.
+These Homemade Blueberry Waffles Without Eggs are the only waffle recipe you'll need!

-If you love making homemade waffles as much as I do, be sure to check out some of my other favorites like my Eggless Banana Waffles, Homemade Malted Milk Waffles, or my Homemade Buttermilk Waffles.
+If you love making homemade waffles as much as I do, be sure to check out some of my other favorites like Eggless Banana Waffles, Homemade Malted Milk Waffles, Eggless Apple Cinnamon Waffles, or Eggless Sourdough Waffles.

 Why You'll Love This Recipe

-Light and Fluffy: These Organic Blueberry Waffles have a slightly crispy edge with a light and fluffy interior that strikes the perfect balance of textures combined with juicy blueberries.
+- Light and Fluffy: These Homemade Blueberry Waffles Without Eggs have a slightly crispy edge with a light and fluffy interior that strikes the perfect balance of textures combined with juicy blueberries.
+They taste like nostalgic blueberry waffles, just without eggs!

-Easy: These homemade waffles are incredibly easy, all you need is one bowl and whisk.
+- Easy: These homemade waffles are incredibly easy.
+They use simple ingredients and all you need is one bowl and whisk.

 Ingredients